apache/spark/core/src/main/resources/error/README.md

 # Guidelines

-To throw a standardized user-facing exception, developers should specify the error class and message parameters rather than an arbitrary error message.
+To throw a standardized user-facing error of exception, developers should specify the error class and message parameters rather than an arbitrary error message.

 ## Usage

-To throw an exception, do the following.

 1. Check if an appropriate error class already exists in `error-class.json`.
    If true, skip to step 3.
 Otherwise, continue to step 2.